bdjulian/url-classification/README.md

 (1) store multiple functions in a .py and (2) add docstrings, so for now all docstring-esque explanations of functions will be here.

+## Running Unit Tests

+My project is not laid out correctly as a python packaged environment/the-correct-word.
+Basically, pytest must be run form the tests folder in order for imports to execute successfully.

 ## Function Explanations

 search_query.py